• Share this on:

 Check the IRMA audit checklist (PDF) to assess your certification readiness.

-Sedex Members Ethical Trade Audit (SMETA)Social audit focused on working conditionsCertification costs include a membership fee of £100 per production site and audit costs paid to a SMETA approved agency.
-The costs of the first certification are agreed with the agency and not fixed but for most SMEs it is around €1,000.
+Sedex Members Ethical Trade Audit (SMETA)Social audit focused on working conditionsCertification costs include a membership fee and £150 per audit.
+The costs of the first certification are agreed with the agency and not fixed but for most SMEs it is around €1,000

 The UK